 We offer Information Sessions designed for prospective students.
 These sessions provide a general overview of admission requirements and the application processes, and includes valuable information about standardized test requirements, funding opportunities, and financial aid.
 You can take note of upcoming Sessions on our Graduate Admissions calendar.
 To register to attend an upcoming information session visit our application portal and rsvp.
 Sessions are held at our main campus, Center City campus and online.

 You may begin the admissions process by creating a prospective student account in our application portal at mygradschool.uncc.edu.
-By creating your personal account, not only will you be able to start your application(s), but you can also learn/register to attend our Information Sessions, post questions on our message board, receive updates about your admissions process, and alert your prospective program(s) of your intention to apply.
+By creating your personal account, not only will you be able to start your application(s), but you can also learn/register to attend our Information Sessions, receive updates about your admissions process, and alert your prospective program(s) of your intention to apply.

 Current tuition and fees are posted on the NinerCentral website.
 Additionally, UNC Charlotte offers a variety of funding opportunities to graduate students.
 From scholarships and fellowships, to financial aid and work assistantships, there are numerous programs for which a new student may qualify.
-Visit the Graduate School’s website to learn How Graduate Student Funding Works and see which program can help you defray the cost of a graduate education.
+Visit the Graduate School’s website to learn more and see which programs can help you defray the cost of a graduate education.

 UNC Charlotte provides a database of searchable scholarships, plus it can match your personal criteria to a possible Graduate School fellowship.
 Visit the Niner Scholars portal to begin the search.
-Additionally, the Graduate School’s funding web page provides a list of external searchable databases where a student might obtain funding.
+Additionally, the Graduate School’s website provides a list of external searchable databases where a student might obtain funding.

 The Office of Student Financial Aid administers several federal, state, and institutional financial aid programs available to graduate students who complete a Free Application for Federal Student Aid (FAFSA).
-Visit the Graduate School’s web page for details of current programs open to graduate students.
+Visit the Graduate School’s website for details of current programs open to graduate students.

 Graduate assistants receive financial support for their contributions to the teaching, research, and service missions of the University.
 The great majority of Graduate Assistants on campus are hired by the student's department.
 Check with your Program Director to seek out those opportunities.
 Additionally, other campus offices and initiatives seek graduate assistants from time to time.
 Visit the University’s Hire A Niner portal for current openings.

 The Academic Calendar is the University resource for all important dates, deadlines, holidays and more.
 Additionally, the Graduate School curates a Graduation Clearance website section to help walk students through the graduation process.
-Individual FAQs for graduation and commencement can be found on the on the ITS FAQ website.
+Individual FAQs for graduation and commencement can be found on the on the One IT FAQ website.

-The Graduate Life Fellows (GLFs) are a group of continuing master's and doctoral-level students who offer guidance and promote engagement through first-hand experience, peer mentorship and graduate student events.
-They are available through the Center for Graduate Life during the Fall and Spring semesters, or via email at email@example.com If you have any questions about the graduate student experience at UNC Charlotte, reach out to them.
+Graduate Advocates are a group of continuing graduate students who offer guidance and promote engagement through first-hand experience, peer mentorship and graduate student events.
+They are available through the Center for Graduate Life during the Fall and Spring semesters, Students are encouraged to reach out to them should they have any questions about the graduate student experience at UNC Charlotte.